florentindm/MagneticScroll/README.md

 # MagneticScroll
-A React component to scroll content with a magnetic effect
+A <a href="https://framer.com/">FramerX</a> React component that let you scroll content with a magnetic effect.
 <br/><br/>
 <img src="MagneticScroll.gif" width="300">